Managing studies

 To preview your study, click “See Preview”.
 (You will need to build an experiment runner first if you haven’t yet, or if you’ve changed the version you’re using.)

-If you don’t want any customization and want to use the existing player and frames, just select the defaults.
+If you don’t want any customization and want to use the most up-to-date version of the Lookit Ember Frameplayer and frames, just select the defaults.
 These are advanced options!

 What does each field mean?